muratk5n/thirdwave/en/index.md

 Ng is a Stanford prof, taught deep neural nets for many years.
 DNNs are okay for limited, well-defined, focused use..
-But notice the subtext - ain't gonna get no AGI with them DNNs.
+But notice the subtext - ain't gonna get no AGI with them neural nets.

 ---